 The Court's assessment:

 The Court noted that the challenged provisions may contribute to the selection of honest persons for the position of President or Vice-President of the National Integrity Authority and to the prevention of corruption within this institution.
-The Court established that these particular purposes may be subsumed for at least the following general legitimate aims established by Article 54 (2) of the Constitution: ensuring the defence of national security, ensuring the economic welfare of the country and preventing of the crimes.
+The Court established that these particular purposes may be subsumed at least into the following general legitimate aims established by Article 54 (2) of the Constitution: ensuring the defence of national security, ensuring the economic welfare of the country and prevention of crimes.

-With regard to the rational connection between the contested legal measures and the above-mentioned legitimate aims, the Court observed that the polygraph test is not a scientific method accepted at European or international level and a safe procedure for detecting of simulated behaviours.
+With regard to the rational connection between the contested legal measures and the above-mentioned legitimate aims, the Court observed that the polygraph test is not a scientific method accepted at European or international level and it is not a reliable procedure to detect simulated behaviour.
 However, this method may be combined with other evidence established on the basis of scientific methods.
 Therefore, the lack of any rational connection with the legitimate purposes pursued by the challenged legal provisions cannot be supported.

 The Court did not find any less restrictive alternative that would have a rational connection with the pursued legitimate aims and which would achieve these aims equally or more efficiently without additional costs.

-From this perspective, the Court considered that the obligation to pass the polygraph test with a positive result is a disproportionate measure.
+From this perspective, the Court considered that making it binding to pass the polygraph test amounts to a disproportionate measure.

 Conclusions of the Court: